mattjones315/RPackage_Tutorial/Tutorial.md

 You'll next want to use the command line function `R CMD check .` to run, document, and test your code base.

 Now, to submit your package to CRAN you need to build the package using `devtools::build()` (which will create a package bundle) and then manually upload this to http://cran.r-project.org/submit.html.
-These submission are vetted by volunteers and Hadley Wickam has some great advice around the entire submssion process, namely with how to make these gatekeepers look favorably on your package: http://r-pkgs.had.co.nz/release.html.
+These submissions are vetted by volunteers and Hadley Wickam has some great advice around the entire submssion process, namely with how to make these gatekeepers look favorably upon your package: http://r-pkgs.had.co.nz/release.html.

 ### Publishing with Bioconductor